Lombiq/Helpful-Libraries/Lombiq.HelpfulLibraries.SourceGenerators/Lombiq.HelpfulLibraries.SourceGenerators/Readme.md

-# Lombiq.HelpfulLibraries.SourceGenerators
+# Lombiq HelpfulLibraries - Source Generators

+## About

 A collection of helpful source generators.
-**When using one of the generators you must run a build before errors will go away**
+> ⚠ When using one of the generators you must run a build before errors will go away.

 - [ConstantFromJsonGenerator.cs](ConstantFromJsonGenerator.cs): A source generator that creates a constant from a JSON file.

-## Lombiq.HelpfulLibraries.SourceGenerators.Sample

-A project that references source generators.
-It is used to test and showcase the source generators.

-## Lombiq.HelpfulLibraries.SourceGenerators.Tests

-Unit tests for source generators.
+For general details about and on using the Helpful Libraries see the [root Readme](../Readme.md).

-## How To?
+## Documentation

 ### How to use the `ConstantFromJsonGenerator`?